 Positioned in the heart of the Testaccio district, this pizzeria is most famous for its paper thin, crispy base.
 Consistently popular with local Romans, be sure to arrive early or be prepared to queue.
 The trick here is to keep things simple, which explains why da Remo’s margherita is widely famed and almost impossible to top.

 Pizzeria, but also restaurant, Emma’s divine thin crust pizza has been carefully engineered with the highest-quality ingredients by Pierluigi Roscioli, making it stand out from the crowd.
 The price naturally reflects this; however, it’s well worth experiencing the delicious blend of quality dough and fresh ingredients, all the while sitting outside in the historic center of Rome.
 If you’re looking for a pizzeria near Campo de’ Fiori, this one’s it!

 Located on a cobbled side street in Trastevere, this cosy pizzeria is named after Italian poet, Belli, whose poems adorn the walls.
 Dar Poeta oozes character and charm and even has several outdoor tables (weather permitting.)
 The wide selection of doughy pizzas are served alongside a range of delicious bruschette- and can/ should be followed by Dar Poeta’s signature Nutella calzone.

-Il Pinsere is a hole in the wall Pizzeria located a couple of blocks from Termini.
-Unlike most Al Taglio pizzerie, they serve round, simply smaller pizzas.
+Il Pinsere is a hole in the wall pizzeria located near Termini station.
+Unlike most al taglio pizzerie, they serve round, simply smaller pizzas.
 Due to the delicious topping combinations, the lunch time rush is a bit chaotic and not for those in a hurry.
 If you have time to spare; however, it is definitely worth the wait.

 This is a historical bakery widely recognized for having mastered the simple art of the dough itself.
 For this reason, tourists and locals flock here for their pizza bianca by the slice and enjoy it while either on the go or standing outside.
 Always fresh and warm, it is well worth a visit anytime you need a quick pizza recharge.

-Pizzarium is owned by the widely acclaimed Gabriele Bonci, Rome’s most famous pizzaiolo.
+Near the Vatican, Pizzarium is owned by the widely acclaimed Gabriele Bonci, Rome’s most famous pizzaiolo.
 Toppings here can change regularly, but tend to be very creative and piled on generously to create intense flavours.
-The classic recipes, as well as their excellent suppli, are available year-round.
+The classic recipes, as well as their excellent supplì, are available year-round.

 “Round and proud to be Italian” that’s the motto of this historic pizzeria from Pescara.
-New to Monti, Trieste is all about tradition, flavor, and a respect for high- quality ingredients.
+Located in Monti, Trieste is all about tradition, flavor, and a respect for high- quality ingredients.
 We have no doubt that this pizza cooked in a small pan will win the taste buds of Romans, locals, and tourists alike.